 Bachelor's Degree in Japanese

 A bachelor's degree in Japanese trains students to use Japanese for all types of communication, including speaking, reading and writing.
 Students are expected to develop language proficiency upon program completion.
 Individuals who concentrate on Japanese interpretation may gain interpersonal skills in oral communication, as well as scientific, cultural and technical communication techniques.
-Some programs may offer an interpretation and translation focus.

 Program coursework may include Japanese language skills, linguistics, culture and literature.
 A capstone or senior project is typically required.
 Students may choose from a variety of elective coursework, which may include several courses in interpretation.
 Course topics may include: